7s26simon/ForensicFocusJobParser/README.md

 This script lets you search for jobs in your area that have been posted up on ForensicFocus.com.

+Copywrite HadookenCo Incorporated.
+2015.